Manipulations and Takedowns

 - Manipulations and takedowns capture your attention.
 Manipulations and takedowns are complex moves, and you must focus on this one thing to succeed.
 This is effectively a form of fascination, which is one of the Four Poisons.
 This is why manipulations and takedowns should be incidental, if not accidental.
 Don’t walk into situations with the intent of performing any one technique.
 Instead, capitalize on the first opportunity which presents itself.

-- Manipulations and takedowns will not stop a malicious attacker.
-Manipulations imply compliance and submission, and this is not possible from a malicious attacker.
+- Manipulations and takedowns will not stop a truly malicious attacker.
+Manipulations imply compliance and submission, and this is not possible from a truly malicious attacker.
 If they want to hurt you, they will -- unless you hurt them worse.
 Putting them down will not be enough; you must keep them down.
 This is why Goshin-Jutsu typically uses manipulations and takedowns as setups for brutal finishing moves, like stomp kicks.